kampersanda/rcomp/README.md

 - `rlbwt_types::lfig_naive` is a straightforward implementation of the LF-interval graph with `O(r)` nodes, and
 - `rlbwt_types::glfig_serialized<g>` is a spece-efficient implementation of the LF-interval graph with `O(r/g)` nodes,

-where `r` is the number of runs in BWT.
+where `r` is the number of BWT-runs.

 Also, the library implements r-index on these data structures, providing `count` and `locate` queries in the compressed space.
 In the same manner as `rlbwt_types`, the variants are defined in `rindex_types`.

-### Limitations
+## Limitations

 - An input text must NOT contain the `0x00` character because it is used as a special end marker.
-- In the current version, static global variables are employed in class `GroupedFIndex` commonly used in classes `(Rlbwt|Rindex)_GLFIG`.
+- In the current version, class `GroupedFIndex` resorts to static global variables.
 Please do NOT create multiple instances of `glfig_serialized` in a single process.

 ## Sample usage